-t{SU/LSE}) is the startup time measured from the moment it is enabled (by software) to a stabilized 32.768 kHz oscillation is reached.
-This value is based on characterization and not tested in production.
+t{SU(LSE)} is the startup time measured from the moment it is enabled (by software) to a stabilized 32.768 kHz oscillation is reached.
+This value is guaranteed by characterization and not tested in production.
 It is measured for a standard crystal resonator and it can vary significantly with the crystal manufacturer.